ishowta/universal-graphql-app-boilerplate/.github/README.md

 # Universal GraphQL App Boilerplate (experimental)

-GraphQL driven universal application boilerplate used React, React Native, PostgreSQL, PostGraphile, Relay and tailwindcss
+GraphQL driven universal application boilerplate used PostgreSQL, PostGraphile, Relay , React and React Native

 :warning: **This app will probably work, but it's still experimental and can't be used in production.**